openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 #### Script Syntax
 The language used in EMU scripting is JScript (http://msdn.microsoft.com/en-us/library/hbxc2t98.aspx).
 JScript is an ECMA standard language very similar in syntax to JavaScript.
 For most EMU-related purposes JavaScript examples, tutorials and references translate perfectly well to JScript.

 Note that EMU does not run in a browser and therefore does not implement the Browser Objects Reference or the HTML DOM Objects reference.
 For this reason objects such as Location, Window and Document, which are commonly found in JavaScript examples on the Internet, are not applicable in EMU.
-Note also that EMU does not implement the EQUELLA scripting object model as it is not running within EQULLA.
+Note also that EMU does not implement the openEQUELLA scripting object model as it is not running within EQULLA.
 Instead, EMU implements its own object model.

 There is much documentation available on the Internet regarding the JScript language.
 Here is a small introduction.
 Local variables must be declared but are un-typed e.g.: